 Shamrock and our dedicated volunteers have chosen to work quietly yet daily behind the scenes to assist pets in need.
 We are grateful that through the generosity of our supporters and donors we have been able to assist our local shelters when possible with Spay and Neuter and pull pets who may have otherwise been euthanized due to health issues or overcrowding.
 We have provided much needed supplies and even equipment to those shelters who exist on a shoestring budget.

-Fast forward twenty six years, our passion today is just as great and our mission to be an advocate for the voiceless is just as strong.
+Fast forward twenty nine years, our passion today is just as great and our mission to be an advocate for the voiceless is just as strong.
 We think the greatest rewards are the animals saved and the community we have served.